auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 Affected customers are those who meet all of the following criteria:
 * Created before {UPDATE}
-* Actively making requests to Auth0 endpoints directly under the `/api/` path (excluding those listed in https://auth0.com/docs/api/management/v1/use-cases)
+* Actively making requests to Auth0 endpoints directly under the `/api/` path.

 The following tenants are NOT affected:
 * Tenants created after {UPDATE}
 * Exclusively using the Auth0 Management API v2 endpoints
 * The Authentication API is not affected by this deprecation
-* Only using endpoints with no API v2 alternative.
-See https://auth0.com/docs/api/management/v1/use-cases for more information.

 ## How can I check to see if I've migrated all my requests?